-\Anticipated water flow (mgd) and/or storage capacity (MG) to be made available at project completion.
+Anticipated water flow (mgd) and/or storage capacity (MG) to be made available at project completion.

 The District also developed a grant program in accordance with DEP guidance to solicit AWS development project applications.
-A notice of anticipated funding availability for both AWS and springs restoration was issued December 8, 2020 with a grant submission deadline of February 23, 2021.
+Grant funding was awarded for the PCB Parkway Reuse System Extension and South Santa Rosa Reuse Initiative Phase I in May 2021.

-Total Districtwide water use is estimated annually and Annual Water Use Reports (AWURs) published.
+Total Districtwide water use is estimated annually, and Annual Water Use Reports (AWURs) published.
 Reported agricultural water use is provided to the FDACS Florida Statewide Agricultural Irrigation Demand (FSAID) project annually.
 Reported and estimated water use is provided to USGS every five years.
 The most recent USGS collaboration was with 2015 water use data.
 It is anticipated that USGS and DEP will require the 2020 AWUR for statewide and relevant national water use reporting.

-&lt;sup>2 Water supply success indicators were amended with the September 2019 SWMP.
+2 Water supply success indicators were amended with the September 2019 SWMP.

 Based on the findings and recommendations of the 2018 Water Supply Assessment (WSA), the regional water supply plan (RWSP) for Region II (Santa Rosa, Okaloosa, and Walton counties) was completed in 2019 and approved by the District's Governing Board on January 23, 2020.
 Planning has begun for the next WSA which has a projected completion date of 2023.
-This WSA will start in 2021 by estimating 2020 base year water use, projecting water demands to the year 2045, and incorporating adopted minimum flows and minimum levels (MFLs) and ongoing MFL technical assessments into the WSA regional resource evaluations.
+This WSA started in 2021 by estimating 2020 base year water use, projecting water demands to the year 2045, and incorporating adopted minimum flows and minimum levels (MFLs) and ongoing MFL technical assessments into the WSA regional resource evaluations.
 The 2023 WSA will assess the need for future regional water supply planning.